 Mediation forms an important option for separating couples.
 It is a necessary step before court proceedings and will ultimately help a number of couples to resolve their dispute.

-There are also other similar options that can be used, including Resolution Together.
-This new approach aims to help separating couples with just one lawyer.
+There are also a range of other similar options that can be used, including Resolution Together.
+This approach aims to help separating couples with just one lawyer.
 Another option is collaborative law, where both individuals have a specially trained collaborative lawyer to help them navigate a solution beneficial for the whole family.
-The process is completed by a series of meetings, with the benefit of having legal advice available during discussions.
+The process is completed by a series of meetings, with the benefit of having legal advice available during discussions – without lots of correspondence back and forth.
+There is now a real emphasis on non-court-dispute resolution.

 If you are interested in finding out more about mediation or the other options for navigating discussions after separation, we have the experience to help.
 We also have a number of trusted mediators with whom we can put you in touch to help you take the first step.